CalcProgrammer1/TouchpadEmulator/README.md

 * In Touchpad Mouse mode:
     * Moving one finger on touchscreen emulates mouse movement
     * Tapping one finger on touchscreen emulates mouse left click
-    * Tap-and-hold one finger on touchscreen emulates mouse left click and drag
+    * Double tap and hold one finger on touchscreen emulates mouse left click and drag
+    * Single tap and hold one finger on touchscreen without moving cursor for 1 second emulates mouse drag
     * Holding one finger and tapping a second finger on touchscreen emulates mouse right click
     * Moving two fingers on touchscreen emulates scroll wheel (vertical axis only)